How to be a bad tourist in Croatia

 Unfortunately, not all tourists are wonderful.

-Like many countries, Croatia has its share of bad tourists, but this summer is extra.
-Not only are people escaping their daily lives, they are also making up for 2020 and wholly disregarding restrictions and the social contract.
+Like many countries, Croatia has its share of bad tourists, but last summer was extra and there are already signs that this summer will be similar.
+Not only are people escaping their daily lives, they are also still making up for time lost during the pandemic and wholly disregarding restrictions and the social contract.

 It’s like the Ultra Music Week that JUST.
 WON’T. END.